andrew/ultimate-awesome/README.md

 - [awesome-vega](https://github.com/joaopalmeiro/awesome-vega) - :chart_with_upwards_trend: Resources leveraging and to leverage the Vega ecosystem.
 - [awesome-diy](https://github.com/johansatge/awesome-diy) - 🛠️ A list of (awesome) DIY content creators.
 - [awesome-academic-resources](https://github.com/joofio/awesome-academic-resources) - Links and resources for academics.
-- [awesome-blog-bioinformatics](https://github.com/Juke34/awesome-blog-bioinformatics) - A curated list of awesome blog in bioinformatics and affiliated areas.  .
 - [awesome-windows-opinionated](https://github.com/jzelinskie/awesome-windows-opinionated) - An awesome & opinionated list of best applications and tools for Windows.
 - [awesome-repos](https://github.com/kaichii/awesome-repos) - ⭐ 仓库整理.
 - [personal-awesome-list](https://github.com/kalbir/personal-awesome-list) - To help find that great article I wanted to share with you.